pyomeca/bioptim/README.md

 The `phase` that the parameter applies to.
 Even though a parameter is time independent, one biorbd_model is loaded per phase.
 Since parameters are associate to a specific bio_model, one must define a parameter per phase.
-The `penalty_list` is the index in the list the penalty is.
-If one adds multiple parameters, the list is automatically incremented.
-It is useful however to define this value by hand if one wants to declare the parameters out of order or to override a previously declared parameter using `update_parameters`.

 ## The multinode constraints
 `Bioptim` can declare multiphase optimisation programs.
 The goal of a multiphase ocp is usually to handle changing dynamics.